EventStore/documentation/docs/server/5.0.9/server/introduction/clients.md

 # Protocols, clients and SDKs

-This getting started guide shows you how to get started with EventStoreDB using the Atom publishing protocol as the primary interface.
-This final step covers the different APIs, and client SDKs EventStoreDB has available with the aim of helping you choose which one suits your use case.
+This getting started guide shows you how to get started with EventStoreDB by setting up an instance or cluster and configuring it.

+EventStoreDB supports two protocols: TCP and HTTP (Atom).
+When developing software that uses EventStoreDB, we recommend using one of the official SDKs.

 ## TCP protocol